willer/claude-code-proxy/README.md

 | sonnet | `BIG_MODEL` environment variable (default: openai/gpt-4.1) |
 | thinker (invoked by thinking budget) | `THINKER_MODEL` environment variable (default: openai/gpt-4o) |

+**Special Values:**
+- Setting `BIG_MODEL="passthrough"` enables a special mode where all Claude/Anthropic models bypass LiteLLM and go directly to the Anthropic API.
+This preserves all original request parameters and ensures maximum compatibility.

 ### Model Prefix Handling

 Models can be specified with explicit provider prefixes to control which provider they use: